bump-sh/docs/src/_guides/openapi/leveraging-the-openapi-specification-for-api-governance.md

 date: 2025-02-24
 ---

 API governance is critical for ensuring consistency, security, and quality in enterprise API programs.
 However, maintaining governance across a distributed organization can be challenging, especially as teams grow and APIs proliferate.
-Manual governance processes are often ineffective, leading to inconsistent designs, security gaps, and poor developer experience.
+In some cases, organizations opt to define guidelines rather than API governance in an attempt to reduce the work required day-to-day.

 The [OpenAPI Specification (OAS)](https://spec.openapis.org/) provides a structured, machine-readable format for defining APIs.
 By leveraging OpenAPI, organizations can enhance their API governance efforts, streamline design reviews, automate compliance checks, and create a culture of continuous improvement.
-This article explores how OpenAPI can drive better API governance practices.
+In this article, we will explore the differences between API governance and guidelines, the true purpose of API governance, and how OpenAPI can drive better API governance practices.

 ## The Importance of API Governance

 While terms like “guidelines” or “guardrails” may sound like a light touch approach to managing APIs, they often result in optional practices rather than consistent ones.
-When guidelines are implemented properly, they offer more generalized considerations that offer flexibility where standards do not exist.
+When guidelines are implemented, they offer more generalized considerations rather than prescribed rules to which teams will be held accountable.
 Relying purely on guidelines leads to a lack of cohesion across teams, missed automation opportunities, and even riskier outcomes when policies are loosely interpreted or inconsistently followed.

 API governance establishes rules and best practices for designing, building, and managing APIs within an organization.
 Effective governance ensures: